 How to Create a Commercial Real Estate Marketing Plan

-What is a real estate marketing plan? and why do you need one?
+What is a real estate marketing plan?
+And why do you need one?

 1. Define Your Objectives and Answer Basic Questions

-At the planning stage you should be asking the following questions:
+Whether a game plan for your real estate firm, or a property development marketing campaign, at the planning stage you should be asking the following questions:

 – What is your budget and how are you going to allocate for different marketing activities?